influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withEnforcedSampleLimit(enforcedSampleLimit)
 ```

-EnforcedSampleLimit defines global limit on number of scraped samples that will be accepted.
+"EnforcedSampleLimit defines global limit on number of scraped samples that will be accepted.
 This overrides any SampleLimit set per ServiceMonitor or/and PodMonitor.
 It is meant to be used by admins to enforce the SampleLimit to keep overall number of samples/series under the desired limit.
-Note that if SampleLimit is lower that value will be taken instead.
+Note that if SampleLimit is lower that value will be taken instead."

 ### fn spec.withEnforcedTargetLimit